2i2c-org/infrastructure/docs/howto/configure/auth-management.md

   ```

 ### Example config for CILogon

+The CILogon connection works by providing users the option to login into a hub using any CILogon Identity Provider of their choice, as long as the email address of the user or the entire organization (e.g. `*@berkeley.edu`) has been provided access into the hub.

 The following configuration example shows off how to configure hub admins and allowed users: